absmach/magistrala-docs/docs/user-guide/clients/groups.md

 ![Group information](../../img/clients/group-information.png)

 The parent group would add hierarchy to the group making it a child of the parent group you have selected.
 Actions within a role in the parent group trickle down to the children groups.

-On the group sidebar there is a levelled family tree section shows a group's parent-child relationship.

 ## View a Group